sanghani73/MDB-VectorSearch-Images/readme.md

 ## Set Up
 ### MongoDB Atlas
-Configure a MongoDB Atlas cluster running version 7.0.2 or greater and update the connection details in [settings.py](settings.py)
+Configure a MongoDB Atlas cluster following the instructions from [here](https://www.mongodb.com/docs/atlas/getting-started/).
+If you create a dedicated cluster, ensure that your chose the latest version (it should running version 7.0.2 or greater) and update the connection details in [settings.py](settings.py).
+Note
 ```
 MONGODB_URI = "<enter your Atlas connection string here>"
 ```